If you can't join 'em on the field, join 'em behind the scenes.

 Why?
 Because having the Super Bowl in your city means an influx of millions of dollars as people pour in for the game.

 Want to be a part of the game when it comes to your town?
 Here are some typical Super Bowl jobs that pop up before kickoff.
 Not all positions are just for the big game, either.
-If you have a sports team in town, keep these sports events jobs in mind year-round, too!
+If you have a sports team in town, keep these sports events jobs in mind year-round too!

-Limo/town car drivers.
+Limo/town car drivers

-Of course, you’d need to have, or get, your Commercial Driver’s License (CDL) to drive a limo, so take that into consideration.
-The pay isn’t great, but it’s one of the Super Bowl jobs that offers a cool opportunity to rub elbow with the stars.
+Of course, you'd need to have (or get) your Commercial Driver's License (CDL) to drive a limo, so take that into consideration.
+The pay isn't great, but it's one of the Super Bowl jobs that offers a cool opportunity to rub elbow with the stars.
 You could end up taking Katy Perry to the game or driving Ryan Gosling to a restaurant with his friends.

-Nurses and doctors.
+Nurses and doctors

 Those with medical credentials and experience may have an opportunity to be a part of the big day by offering their services for the Super Bowl.
-Just remember to pack a lot of patience in your medical bag.

-There’s a lot of cash that flows through an NFL stadium on any given Sunday.
-But, when it’s the Super Bowl, it’s more.
+There's a lot of cash that flows through an NFL stadium on any given Sunday, but when it's the Super Bowl, it's more.
 A lot more.
 Souvenir sales go through the roof.
 The cost of all concessions goes way up.
 Add the number of new Super Bowl jobs and new hires brought in to work at these stands for the game and you could have a cash flow nightmare.

 Bring in the auditors.